Pandemic Planning

 1. Ground Pandemic Response and Recovery in key Principles

 Responding to and recovering from a pandemic are complex tasks for any organization.
-To be most effective, response and recovery plans must be grounded in key principles: values, science, data and communication.
-Now is the time for employers to examine their plans and bolster the role these principles play.
+To be most effective, response and recovery plans must be grounded in key principles, download them here!

 2. Create COVID-Safe Workplaces

 Different work environments have varying levels of pandemic-related risk but all have some degree of risk.
-COVID-19 poses a particular threat as it is a highly infectious respiratory virus with asymptomatic spread and little existing herd immunity.
-Employers can implement multiple layers of control to reduce the risk of workplace exposure and increase the safety of employees.
+Employers can implement multiple layers of control to reduce the risk of workplace exposure.

 3. Enhance the Work-From-Home (WFH) Experience